davefowler/llm-prompt-tag/README.md

 Creates a customizable prompt function with type-specific formatters.

 **Parameters:**
-- `formatters`: Object with constructor names as keys and formatter functions as values
+- `formatters`: Object with constructor names as keys and formatter functions as values.
+Special key `Array` can customize array formatting.

 **Returns:** A prompt function with custom formatting capabilities